senthilrch/kube-fledged/README.md

 ### Prerequisites

 - A functioning kubernetes cluster (v1.12 or above).
 It could be a simple development cluster like minikube or a large production cluster.
 - All master and worker nodes having the ["kubernetes.io/hostname"](https://kubernetes.io/docs/reference/kubernetes-api/labels-annotations-taints/#kubernetes-io-hostname) label.
-- make, go (v1.11 or above) and kubectl installed on a local machine. kubectl configured properly to access the cluster.
+- make, go and kubectl installed on a local machine. kubectl configured properly to access the cluster.

 ### Build